Apply for a Criminal Record Check and Processing Policies

 - VISA or Mastercard – Use the Application for Pre-Authorized Credit Card Usage.

 - Draw Down Accounts – Draw down accounts may be set up and used by an authorized representative of an organization.
 Draw down accounts work like a credit balance account.
 You may place money in the account to pay for current and subsequent Criminal Record Check form submissions.
+Note: Draw Down Accounts are not an option for the applicant based e-service.
+Draw Down Accounts may be used for the BCeID e-service.
 See Apply for a Draw Down Account for more information.

 - Personal cheques are not accepted.